Héctor (film)

-Héctor is a 2004 Spanish family drama film directed by Gracia Querejeta starring Nilo Mur as the title character and Adriana Ozores.
+Héctor is a 2004 Spanish family drama film directed and co-written by Gracia Querejeta, starring Nilo Mur as the title character and Adriana Ozores.
 The film won the Best Picture Award at the Málaga Film Festival and scooped four nominations to the 19th Goya Awards.

 Plot

 Set in Madrid, the plot tracks the vicissitudes of the adaptation of a 16-year-old teenager (Héctor) to a new home and living with his aunt and uncle (Tere and Juan) in the wake of the death of her mother due to an accident, as well as coping with loss and the arrival of his father Martín (unacquainted with Héctor) from Mexico.

 Cast

 Production

 The screenplay was penned by Gracia Querejeta and David Planell. Ángel Iguácel worked as cinematographer whereas Nacho Ruiz Capillas took over editing.
 Produced by Elías Querejeta PC, DeAPlaneta and Ensueño Films, it had the participation of Canal+, Antena 3, TeleMadrid, Canal Sur, TVC, TVG, TVV, TV Canaria, Castilla-La Mancha Televisión.
 The film was shot in Madrid and its surroundings.
 Shooting wrapped by April 2003.